Ahmed0427/mylang/README.md

-│   ├── StmtNode/          # An interface defines evaluate function it is for *Stmt │   ├── *Node/             # AST nodes that implements ExprNode │   ├── *Stmt/             # AST nodes that implements StmtNode │   └── ...
+│   ├── StmtNode/          # An interface defines evaluate function it is for *Stmt │   ├── *Node/             # AST nodes that implements ExprNode │   ├── *Stmt/             # AST nodes that implements StmtNode │   ├── MyCallable/        # interface for stuff that can be called like functions │   ├── MyFunction/        # implements MyCallable interface │   └── ...
 ├── tests/                 # Test files
 │   └── ...                # Test programs